 Join the Challenge!

-Challenge participants chose their favorite or most frequented websites, or their own site, and navigated them using only the keyboard.
+Participants chose their favorite or most frequented websites, or their own site, and navigate them using only their keyboard.
 No mouse, no trackpad.
 They Reflected on their experiences via a Google Form.
 They could submit the form up to 3 times for 9 entries for a chance to win up to a $50 gift card!

-- Participants learned the value of keyboard shortcuts and found them critical for keyboard navigation.
+- Participants learned the value of keyboard shortcuts and found them crucial for keyboard navigation.

-- Some found it difficult to access specific sections of interest on websites and were unable to determine which item had focus.
+- Many found it difficult to access specific sections of interest on websites and were unable to determine which element had focus.

-- Almost everyone gained a much greater understanding of the complexities of keyboard navigation, and expressed a greater appreciation for the impact of website accessibility!
+- Almost everyone had a much greater understanding of the complexities of keyboard navigation, and some expressed their appreciation of the learning experience the Challenge provided.

-Participants in the #NoMouse2022 Challenge are invited to display the associated digital badge below:
+Participants in the #NoMouse2023 Challenge are invited to display the associated digital badge below: